Rhina Espaillat: Early success

-The genre of silence
+Mid-life

 After majoring in English and minoring in Latin and the Humanities, Espaillat graduated from Hunter College with her Bachelor of Arts in 1953.
-Following her 1952 interracial marriage to Alfred Moskowitz, however, Espaillat drifted for a long time out of contact with the Poetry Society of America while working as a public school teacher and raising her two sons in Flushing, Queens.
+Following her 1952 marriage to Alfred Moskowitz, however, Espaillat drifted for a long time out of contact with the Poetry Society of America while working as a public school teacher and raising her two sons in Flushing, Queens.
 During her long absence from American poetry, Espaillat relied heavily upon the mentorship and encouragement of Alfred Dorn, who would go on to become one of the founders of New Formalism.

 Following the CIA-backed assassination of Rafael Trujillo on May 30, 1961, and U.S. President John F. Kennedy's use of coercive diplomacy to effect regime change in the Dominican Republic on November 19, 1961, Espaillat's relatives at last felt able to safely travel to the United States and visit Espaillat, her husband, and their two sons in Flushing, Queens.
 Espaillat's visiting cousins charmed her many local friends and neighbors, as she later described in the poem Translation.

 Also following Trujillo's assassination, Espaillat's great-uncle, Rafael Brache, his wife, and several of their sons returned permanently to the Dominican Republic.
 Espaillat's parents, though, did not.
 Espaillat later recalled, "I was married with children and my parents didn't want to leave us.
 They'd also made many close friends in the United States; and, of course, many of the people back home had already died, including both of my grandmothers.
 I believe that it's very common in immigrant communities to have powerful longings for home, but by 1961, my parents' lives were centered in the U.S."

 In 1964, Espaillat completed her M.S.E. at Queens College.

 Along with her husband, Espaillat taught English in the New York City public school system, including Jamaica High School in Queens, for many years.
 In 1990, she chose early retirement and moved with her husband to Newburyport, Massachusetts, to be closer to their two sons and their grandchildren.Their foster son, who had joined the family in 1968, remained in New York City with his wife and stepchildren.
 Espaillat later recalled that she had enjoyed teaching, but missed poetry deeply.
 For this reason, her husband had told her, "Why don't you choose early retirement and give more time to what you really love?"
 In Newburyport, Espaillat began writing poetry almost immediately and has since led the Powow River Poets, the local chapter of the Massachusetts State Poetry Society, which has become a New Formalist chapter due to Espaillat's leadership and influence.